Qwellstra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script to print hello user
-Task12-A script that prints all combination of letters Task11-A script to convert anumber from base 2 to base 10
+Task12-A script that prints all combination of letters Task11-A script to convert anumber from base 2 to base 10 Task8-A script that prints the output of an addition